Vangamar/LinuxMouseSettings/README.md

 Also, uses acceleration presets, and makes dynamic calls to xinput and xset to configure mouse pointer accel and "precision"/decel with a little more configuration options than the default sliders provided in most distros.

+# From the README inside the script itself:

  This code is open source, you're free to use/re-use it at will